membraneframework/membrane_demo/rtp/README.md

 ## Prerequisites

-You have to have installed the following packages on your system:
+Make sure to have the following packages installed in your system:

 - FFmpeg 4.x
 - SDL 2